In this article, we will see,

 Before we start with the implementation of server-side rendering in Angular with Angular Universal, let’s see why server-side rendering and what is Angular Universal?

-Angular Universal Series Articles
+Angular SEO Series Articles

 Note: For this series of articles, We are using Angular 9.